The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 A diet that actively supports gut microbiome diversity and health is the foundation.
 This means consistent access to prebiotics (to feed beneficial bacteria), probiotics (to maintain a healthy microbial population), and postbiotics (to deliver the stable gut-barrier and immune-regulating benefits that the microbiome produces).
 Get Joy's Freeze-Dried Raw Meals with Belly Biotics™ — the full prebiotic, probiotic, and postbiotic system built structurally into the food — are designed exactly for this purpose.

 Consistency matters more than perfection.
 The gut microbiome responds to routine.
-A dog fed the same high-quality diet consistently over weeks will have a more stable microbiome than one fed a rotating variety of lower-quality foods.
+A dog fed the same high-quality diet consistently over weeks will tend to have a more stable microbiome than one fed a rotating variety of lower-quality foods.
 Stability in the gut contributes to stability in behavior.

 Address the Neurological Pathways Directly